Skip to main content

 Weighing a captured deer before fitting it with a collar

 Studies in the western USA have found that CWD negatively impacts elk and mule deer survival and population size, but no field research has documented the impact of CWD on white-tailed deer survival or population growth in Wisconsin.
-Furthermore, there is not any ongoing work in the Midwest that specifically addresses the direct impact of CWD on deer survival.
+Furthermore, no ongoing work in the Midwest specifically addresses CWD's direct impact on deer survival.
 However, CWD continues to be a concern among Wisconsin deer hunters, county deer advisory councils (CDACs) and wildlife managers.
 There is particular interest among these groups to understand the impact of CWD and how it interacts with other important factors of deer population size and health, such as predation and recruitment.

-The SW CWD Study was set up to build a singular model that can discover CWD's impact on Wisconsin's deer.
-From the beginning, the project was designed to be the largest project of its kind, both in terms of the number of individuals included in the study, as well as the number of factors included in the model.
+The SW CWD Study was set up to build a singular model to discover CWD's impact on Wisconsin's deer.
+From the beginning, the project was designed to be the largest project of its kind, both in terms of the number of individuals included in the study and the number of factors included in the model.

 Map of the SWCWD study area